Haufe-Lexware/apis.io/README.md

 You will now have one API listed from one Maintainer.

+## Starting your own API Search service as a Docker container (on Linux)

+1. Build the Docker image with

+        docker build -t apisio .

+2. Start a mongo database with

+        docker run --rm -p "27017:27017" mongo

+3. Start the apisio image with

+        docker run --rm -it -e "METEOR_SETTINGS=$(cat settings.json)" -e "MONGO_URL=mongodb://172.17.0.1:27017/test" -p 8080:8080 apisio

+## Starting your own API Search service with Docker compose
+This is much easier, because building and starting the apisio image is done automatically as well as connecting it to a mongo database.

+Just check the METEOR_SETTINGS variable in the docker-compose.
+It should contain the same info as to be found in settings.json.

+        docker-compose up

+Simply run `docker-compose up --build`, wait some time and go to `http://localhost:8080`.
+The docker-compose

 ## Deploy
 To deploy your own version of APIs.io is very easy, they are several platform to host Meteor apps.
 ### On Scalingo